It’s important to set yourself professional goals every year, whether it’s required by your company or you do it on your own accord.

 Even the smallest improvements could make large waves in your professional life.
 If you want to increase your productivity, it’s all about the system you use to complete work.
 Reevaluating how you work hugely impacts your productivity.

 What to do: Identify areas for improvement in your work and research how to better them.
-This may even mean using new software to automate some processes for you like a project management tool.
+This may even mean using new software to automate some processes for you.

 6. Ask for Honest Feedback